ashermancinelli/ashermancinelli.github.io/_posts/2021-12-23-std-mdspan-Response.md

 ---
 layout: post
-title: std::mdspan and Tensors in Modern C++
+title: A Look at std::mdspan
 permalink: /std-mdspan-tensors
 ---